 1. Enjoy common allergens throughout your pregnancy

 Contrary to past recommendations, avoiding potential allergens during pregnancy such as peanuts, eggs or shellfish may impact your nutritional intake while having no effect on the likelihood of your child developing an allergy.
-In fact, mothers-to-be are now encouraged to enjoy a varied and nutritious diet throughout their pregnancy, as early exposure to potential allergens during pregnancy is believed to assist in strengthening your baby’s tolerance to those foods.
+In fact, mothers-to-be are now encouraged to enjoy a varied and nutritious diet throughout their pregnancy.

 2. Improve your gut health

-Recent research suggests that good gut health, particularly an increased amount of good bacteria in your bowel, plays a key role in improving your immune function.
+Recent research suggests that good gut health, particularly an increased amount of good bacteria in your bowel, may play a key role in improving your health.
 These good bacteria are then passed on to your baby during labour and breastfeeding.

 One of the best strategies for improving your gut flora is to increase your dietary intake of prebiotics and probiotics: